fullben/java-persistence-benchmark/README.md

 Once the server has been launched, you may start the JMeter test plan defined in the `clients/*.jmx` file found in this project.

+Note that if using MicroStream persistence, you must delete the MicroStream storage folder created during each server run before performing any further runs.

 ### Deployment

 The server application is meant to be deployed and run as a Docker container.
 The appropriate container build instructions are defined in the `Dockerfile` file found in the base directory of this repository.
 Depending on the persistence solution to be evaluated, one of the two provided *docker-compose* files must be utilized: